isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 So, you can see how easy it is to startup a new Rstudio server (takes just a few seconds) and start reading and writing to buckets.
-When you're done, you can either stop the VM,
+When you're done, you can stop the VM.

 .. code-block:: r